-Informational Product Rubric Highly Proficient Meets Expectations Attempting to Meet Expectations Focus Addresses all aspects of prompt with a highly focused and detailed response.
-Addresses prompt with a focused response.
+Informational Product Rubric Highly Proficient Meets Expectations Attempting to Meet Expectations Focus Addresses all aspects of prompt with a highly focused and detailed Addresses prompt with a focused response.
 Attempts to address prompt but lacks focus or is off-task.
-Reading/ Accurately presents and Presents and applies Attempts to present Research applies information relevant to the prompt with specific examples/events. information relevant to prompt with general accuracy and sufficient detail. information relevant to task but may lack sufficient or relevant details.
+Reading/ response.
+Dressents and anglias Attomate to anogout Research Accurately presents and applies information relevant to the prompt with specific examples/events.
+Presents and applies information relevant to prompt with general accuracy and sufficient detail.
+Attempts to present information relevant to task but may lack sufficient or relevant details.
 Development Presents detailed information in order to answer questions and solve problems.
 Concisely explains key information with details.
 Identifies evidence from sources to clarify development and assesses any conclusions, implications, and consequences.
 Presents information in order to answer questions and solve problems.
 Explains key information with some details.
 Identifies evidence from sources, but does not fully consider the conclusions, implications, or consequences.
 Presents limited information.
 Ideas do not include details or examples.
 Organization Applies appropriate structure(s) to explain, examine, convey, define, analyze, synthesize, compare, or explain cause/effect, problem/solution.
 Applies a generally effective structure to explain, examine, convey, define, analyze, synthesize, compare, or explain cause/effect, problem/solution.
 Applies an ineffective structure; text rambles or line of thought is disconnected.
-Conventions Demonstrates a well-developed command of standard English conventions and cohesion; employs language and tone appropriate to audience and purpose.
+Conventions Demonstrates a well- developed command of standard English conventions and cohesion; employs language and tone appropriate to audience and purpose.
 Demonstrates a command of standard English conventions and cohesion; employs language and tone appropriate to audience and purpose.
 Demonstrates a weak command of standard English conventions; lacks cohesion; language and tone are inappropriate to audience and purpose.